SadiqHash/SadiqHash/README.md

 ---

-> “From Arewa To The World — Through Code, Dream Big, Building Bigger” ✊
+> “From Arewa to the World, through Code, dream big, building bigger.” ✊